-A family trip is a chance for you to get to know your children in a friendly, uncomplicated, and simple environment and a chance for them to do the same with you.
-Whether your family is you and one child, (or grandchild), or you and a horde of children, (they all don't even have to be yours), these trips are unforgettable experiences.
-They are also incredible bargains!
-We offer an additional 12 to 20 percent discount off of our already low youth rates for any children ages 7 to 17 - this is one part of the trip that won't soak you!
+An ARTA Family Trip is a chance for you to get to know your children in a friendly, uncomplicated, and simple environment and a chance for them to do the same with you.
+No Internet connection means more face-to-face connection; no screen time means more scream time.
+Whether your family is you and one child, (or grandchild), or you and a horde of children, (they all don't even have to be yours), our special Family Trips are unforgettable experiences.

 "This was my favorite family vacation ever.
 My little wishes were to see bears, bald eagles and big fish, and my big wishes were to develop confidence in the water and give my sons a wonderful nature adventure.
 All of that happened and more."

 These trips are different!
-Our itinerary is adjusted to allow for water fights, rock-skipping lessons, wildlife viewing and other essential activities and the menu is supplemented with extra peanut butter, pancakes, and marshmallows.
+On our Family Trips we adjust our itinerary to allow for water fights, rock-skipping lessons, wildlife viewing, and other essential activities and we supplement the menu with extra peanut butter, pancakes, and marshmallows.
 Because of the wonderful and unpredictable nature of kids, our plans are kept quite flexible; on some days we may designate a "kid's boat", or have a "no-talent show", or have an "Unbirthday Party", on other days we may do all three!
 The only sure thing is that we will enjoy every moment.

-The South Fork of the American River is a playful river with plenty of beginner level whitewater and a few intermediate rapids to grab our attention.
+SOUTH FORK AMERICAN: The South Fork of the American River is a playful river with plenty of beginner level whitewater and a few intermediate rapids to grab your attention.
 It is a very popular trip, particularly on weekends, but during the week it offers a wonderful escape from the stress, heat, and tension of city life.
-Our unique "wilderness" campsite, complete with a canopy of trees, the privacy of nature and no hot tubs, videos, or souvenir stores, allows you and your family to spend time together in a peaceful setting.
+Our unique "wilderness" campsite, complete with a canopy of trees, the privacy of nature, and no Internet connection allows you and your family to spend some uninterrupted screen-free time together in a peaceful setting.

 MEETING PLACE: Camp Lotus, CA (near Placerville)